reactiveui/Akavache/README.md

 - Fetching and loading Images and URLs from the Internet
 - Storing and automatically encrypting User Credentials

+## Platform-specific notes

+* **Xamarin.iOS / Xamarin.Mac 32-bit** - No issues.

+* **Xamarin.Android** - No issues.

+* **.NET 4.5 Desktop (WPF)** - You must mark your application as `x86`, or else you will get a strange runtime error about SQLitePCL_Raw not loading correctly.

+* **Windows Phone 8.0** - You must mark your application as `x86` or `ARM`, or else you will get a strange runtime error about SQLitePCL_Raw not loading correctly.

+* **WinRT (Windows Store)** - You must mark your application as `x86` or `ARM`, or else you will get a strange runtime error about SQLitePCL_Raw not loading correctly.
+You must *also* ensure that the Microsoft Visual C++ runtime is added to your project.
+This means that you must submit several versions of your app to the Store to support ARM.

+* **Windows Phone 8.1 Universal Apps** - You must mark your application as `x86` or `ARM`, or else you will get a strange runtime error about SQLitePCL_Raw not loading correctly.
+You must *also* ensure that the Microsoft Visual C++ runtime is added to your project.

 ### Getting Started

 Interacting with Akavache is primarily done through an object called